President Emeritus, Nuestros Pequeños Hermanos™ International

 In recognition of his service to the children of NPH, he has been honored with the Mercy Mission Award given annually by Chicago priests for outstanding work with troubled youth, the Community Service Award from the mayor of the city of Cuernavaca, and the Corazón Award from Friends of the Orphans, Illinois Region.

-After having served for many years as National Director of NPH Mexico, in 2004, Father Phil became the Executive Director of NPH International but in 2008 his role changed to President/CEO.
-Father Phil resides at the main home of NPH Mexico in Miacatlán, Morelos.
+After having served for many years as National Director of NPH Mexico, in 2004, Father Phil became the Executive Director of NPH International and in 2008 his role changed to President.
+In 2013, Father Phil was named President Emeritus of NPH International and will continue to serve as chaplin at NPH Mexico in addition to regular visits to the other NPH homes.